layer3switch/metrilyx-2.0/README.md

 	uuid

 ### Installation
-The provided install script will work with **RedHat** and **Debian** based distributions.
+The provided install script will work with both **RedHat** and **Debian** based distributions.
 You can issue the command below, to auto-install the complete application including dependencies.
 The default install destination is **/opt/metrilyx**.

 	[</path/to/downloaded/app>]$./install.sh